 Or you can use the Teachable payments processor and pay just 2% plus credit card processing fees of 2.9% of the course price.
 As with the basic plan, there is also a $0.30 processing fee.

 You can add additional owners or authors and provide students with graded quizzes and personalized progress reports.
 Plus, you'll be able to access branding options and even deliver course completion certifications with the Professional plan.

 The Business plan is the last option.
 This is best suited for experts creating large course platforms with several course authors and high sales.
 It costs a hefty $249 per month or $2,988 a year.

 If a student can’t attend a class they have registered for due to extenuating circumstances, they may be able to use the amount paid for a later class or a recorded webinar if they email the instructor no later than five days before the session begins.
 Refunds are not usually provided once students have paid for an online class.

 Our Teachable Review: Is It Worth it?

-Let's say you want a solution for creating and selling courses that handles all details.
+Let's say you want a solution to create and sell courses that handles all details.
 These include affiliates, email automation, VAT, taxes, author Teachable payments, and so on.
 Our Teachable review concludes that it is a fantastic alternative for creating passive income.